mendersoftware/mender-docs/04.Artifacts/99.Variables/docs.md

 Can be set to a private key which will be used to sign the update artifact.
 The default is empty, which means the artifact won't be signed.

 The signature can also be added or changed outside the build process, by using the `mender-artifact` tool's `-k` option.
-For more information, see the section on [modifying Mender artifacts](../modifying-a-mender-artifact).
+For more information, see [signing Mender Artifacts](../signing-and-verification#signing).

 #### MENDER_ARTIFACT_VERIFY_KEY